learn-co-curriculum/react-hooks-reconciliation/README.md

 # JavaScript Virtual DOM

+## Overview

+We'll introduce the virtual DOM and discuss the advantages and tradeoffs of using it.

 ## Objectives

-1. Explain what a virtual DOM is
+1. Explain how a virtual DOM reduces load on the real DOM
-2. Describe why a virtual DOM might be useful
-3. Describe some of the tradeoffs of using a virtual DOM
+2. Describe some of the tradeoffs of using a virtual DOM

 ## What's a virtual DOM?
 ![React VR?](https://media.giphy.com/media/3o7qDL7l1IZAQvxvj2/giphy.gif)